Authored by the expert who managed and guided the team behind the Hungary Property Pack

 What are the most common reasons citizenship is denied in Hungary?

-The most common reason citizenship applications are denied in Hungary is failing to demonstrate truly continuous residence, often because the applicant spent too much time outside the country during the required 8-year period.
+The most common reason citizenship applications are denied in Hungary is that the applicant cannot demonstrate truly continuous residence, meaning they spent too much time outside the country or their address history has gaps.

-Two other frequently cited reasons for denial are criminal record issues (including pending proceedings) and failing the constitutional studies exam, which must be passed in Hungarian.
+Two other frequently cited grounds for denial are criminal record issues (including pending proceedings) and failure to pass the constitutional studies exam in Hungarian, which tests knowledge of Hungarian history, law, and culture.

-If your citizenship application is denied in Hungary, you can generally reapply once you have addressed the reason for denial, though there may be a waiting period and you should consult official guidance.
+If your citizenship application is denied in Hungary, you can generally reapply once you have addressed the reason for the refusal, and there is no fixed mandatory waiting period, though you will need to show that the underlying issue has been resolved.